Kensuke-Mitsuzawa/DocumentFeatureSelection/README.md

 # what's this?

-This is set of feature extraction(a.k.a feature selection) codes from text data.
+This is set of feature selection codes from text data.
 (About feature selection, see [here](http://nlp.stanford.edu/IR-book/html/htmledition/feature-selection-1.html) or [here](http://stackoverflow.com/questions/13603882/feature-selection-and-reduction-for-text-classification))

 The Feature selection is really important when you use machine learning metrics on natural language data.